sanjay-code-debug/complete_adobe_commerce_guide/README.md

       - Never Try to Get Hire --- By Empathy and Emotion

-      - No Matter What ----> Say the Correct and Be Polite
+      - No Matter What ----> Say the Correct and Be Polite | Clam and Confident | Say Not Sure

       - Never Show---- Weakness | Make Interviewer -- Superioir (make them -- confuse)